 When I finally had the time to do it right as well as the kind of chicken to cook with dumplings, as well as the power — which I usually take for granted, but I didn’t then 😉 — I basically followed the recipe on the box for biscuits.
 The only ingredient I changed was to use oil instead of shortening, and then I scaled the recipe by half so the dumplings would fit in a Dutch oven.
-The next I cooked them I used butter instead of oil, which I liked, too.
+The next time I cooked them I used butter instead of oil, which I liked, too.

 Chicken and Broth: